-Tortellini meets alfredo sauce meets basil in this simple, elegant, creamy recipe for tortellini with basil cream sauce.
+Tortellini meets alfredo sauce meets basil in this simple, elegant, creamy recipe for tortellini with creamy basil sauce.
 A perfect summer pasta supper!

 Oh, and just for good measure, it’s one of those recipes that has you in and out of the kitchen in about 15 minutes or so.
 Ready for some creamy basil deliciousness?
 Let’s make it!